AEFeinstein/Super-2024-Swadge-FW/docs/MIDI.md

 #### GM-Compatible Drum Kit
 The Bank 0 Drum Kit is a set of custom drum sounds that follows the standard General MIDI note-to-drum mappings, which can be found on [Wikipedia](https://en.wikipedia.org/wiki/General_MIDI#Percussion) and is commonly supported by MIDI devices and software.
 Note that some drum sounds may be incomplete or not yet supported.
+This drum kit is available on MIDI Channel 10.

-### MAGFest Instruments (Bank 1)
+### MAGFest Instruments (Bank 1) {#MAGPrograms}
 These instruments are mainly basic wave shapes, with some extra goodies thrown in.

 | Program# | Name            |